significa/app-distribution-server/README.md

-# Simple iOS IPA App Distribution Site
+# Simple iOS IPA App Distribution Server

 This is a simple, self-hosted IPA app distribution server.